Yale-BIM/f21-assignments/assignment-3/README.md

     loss in the validation set).
 The `GRAPHS` tab of the TensorBoard interface should show a [computation graph](https://www.tensorflow.org/guide/graph_viz) for your simple neural network model.

-    Make a screen shot of your computation graph and include it in your project report.
+    Make a screenshot of your computation graph and include it in your project report.

     > NOTE: In general, we recommend that you use TensorBoard to check your models' computation graphs and training/validation performance for all of the other tasks in this assignment.